briancecile/tensorflow/README.md

 sudo pip3 install -U virtualenv
 ```

+_If you run into connection issues here, switch to an open wifi (non-proxied), turn off your proxy, and try again_

 ### Windows
 Install the Microsoft Visual C++ 2015 Redistributable Update 3.
 This comes with Visual Studio 2015 but can be installed separately: